 - Mergers & Acquisition (M&A): As part of the due diligence process of an M&A, organizations must understand the risk and security profile of their partner or target company.
 You must determine what liabilities or risks can arise under the other company’s cybersecurity program.
 With HALOCK’s M&A program, we can help you through the entire process from pre-acquisition to post-acquisition to identify risks, remediation steps, and establish reasonable security.

 - Third Party Risk Management (TPRM)/Vendor Risk Management – Ensure third-party partners are aligned with your organization’s risk controls.
 Vendors and contractors serve as an extension of your group.
 They represent you and should operate under your business requirements.
+A recent Panorays study revealed 41% of organizations are not sure if their suppliers were out of compliance in the past year.
+It also indicated that half of the respondents cited third party risk as one of the top 5 items in their risk register and expect this risk to increase.
 A required best practice is to always conduct a supplier risk assessment to keep your vendors on point with your security posture.
 HALOCK can help build and manage a specific program for your new environment.

 - Risk Assessments – Regulations require your safeguards be reasonable to your organization, customers, and partners.
 With many frameworks available, how do you establish your acceptable risk?
 The Duty of Care Risk Assessment (DoCRA) helps you define a balanced security strategy factoring in compliance and safeguards based on your specific business and objectives.